 - Specialises in affordable broadband

 - Unlimited broadband, with no download limits

-- Special offers and vouchers regularly available
+- Special offers and vouchers regularly available to new customers

-- Highly-regarded UK-based customer service
+- Award-winning UK-based customer service

 What’s bad about Plusnet?